r-eatough/psr_srch_generic_pipeline/README.md

 Now here's a list of the worker scripts that the pipeline calls ...

-    symlink_cpy_psrfits.sh  -- copies or sym links data to working directory. dedisperse_all_psrfits.sh  -- first dedispersion block.
+    symlink_cpy_psrfits.sh  -- copies or sym links data to working directory dedisperse_all_psrfits.sh  -- first block of dedispersion
-    dedisperse_all_psrfits_Prime.sh  -- ... more dedispersion.
+    dedisperse_all_psrfits_Prime.sh  -- more dedispersion
-    dedisperse_all_psrfits_PrimePrime.sh  -- ... more dedispersion.
+    dedisperse_all_psrfits_PrimePrime.sh  -- more dedispersion
-    dedisperse_all_psrfits_PrimePrimePrime.sh  -- ... more dedispersion.
+    dedisperse_all_psrfits_PrimePrimePrime.sh  -- more dedispersion
-    accelsearch_all_psrfits.sh  -- find pulsar signals.
+    accelsearch_all_psrfits.sh  -- find pulsar signals
-    sift_all_psrfits.sh  -- sift and combine repeated detections. fold_all_psrfits.sh  -- fold sifted detections to make pulsar canidates.
+    sift_all_psrfits.sh  -- sift and combine repeated detections fold_all_psrfits.sh  -- fold sifted detections to make pulsar candidates to be viewed

 The reason that the dedispersion stages are repeated is purely due to hardware limitations.
-For example, I found that dedispersion of 2048 timeseries simultaneously was comfortable for the hardware I use.
+For example, in this example dedispersion of 2048 timeseries simultaneously was comfortable for the hardware used.
 This can be increased or decreased accordingly.
 Most of the time is spent in the acceleration search, so once again, this can be tweaked to optimize the running time.

 ## 1.) standalone bash script using installed software
 TBD